Serving Southern California / San Francisco / Phoenix / Las Vegas

-Most circumcisions take place on newborns or very young infants, within the first week or so after their birth.
-This is the best time to perform a circumcision and carries minimal risks when done by an expert like Dr. Pittman.
+Most newborn circumcisions take place within the first 2 weeks after birth.
+This is the best time to perform a circumcision and carries minimal risks when done by circumcision specialists.

-If you’re considering having your baby circumcised, call Gentle Circumcision to schedule a consultation or book an appointment online today.
+If you’re considering having your baby circumcised, schedule an appointment online today.